-It is also possible to edit the automatically created actions and conditions by hand.
+It is also possible to edit the automatically created actions and conditions manually.
 But after that, you can not configure the current script in the browser again without loosing the current script - because the new script will replace the current script.

-If you enter the script by hand and the script has at least one syntax error the separate errors and the according line will be listed in the message box above the script editor as shown in Figure 4.3.
-A syntax error could occur when you have entered a password or an URL (Uniform Resource Locator) which is too long.
-Another error could be when you have forgotten a bracket or a semicolon and so on.
-Further, it could be displayed warnings or if the script does not have a syntax error the message: "Script successfully parsed." appears.
+If you edit the script manually and the script contains syntax errors, each error will be listed in the message box above the script editor, indicating the corresponding line.
+See Figure 4.3.
+Possible syntax errors are:

+- password or URL too long - missing bracket, semicolon, and so on

+The message box could also display other warnings.

+If the script is free of syntax errors, the message: "Script successfully parsed." appears.

+Alarm Task Editor

+syntax error: unexpected 'Rela' in line 1

+Rela(1) :- Input(1);

 Figure 4.3 Alarm Task Engine Error Message

-It must be pointed out that the maximum script size is about 4 KB.
-It depends on the zipping result.
+The maximum size of the zipped script file ist about 4 KB.
 If the script gets too big, the script can not be saved on the device and a write error occurs.